dani-renner/mister-rogers/README.md

 ## Description

-This project uses forms to allow the users to enter answers to questions/prompts.
-Then the programs uses branching to provide several different suggestions for what coding language the user may want to learn.
-These suggestions are mostly unbased.
+This project uses a form to collect a number from the user.
+Then the programs uses looping to count up to that number, replacing some of the numbers with alternate phrases.

 ## Setup/Installation Requirements